BigSoftVideo/DOTE/help.md

 ### _DOTE_ Lego demo Project

 Try the [_DOTE_ Lego demo Project](demo.md).
-There are two Transcript versions according to [Jeffersonian and Mondadaian conventions](conventions.md).
+There are several different transcript versions made according to [Jeffersonian and Mondadaian conventions](conventions.md).
+Some work well with the Free Edition of _DOTE_ (with restrictions) and others are more appropriate for the fully featured Pro and Pro Community Editions.

 ### Help pages on using _DOTE_